 Another thing I noticed was that Titus took correction well from grandpa when he didn’t snap them “just so.”
 Listening to someone correct you is hard for all of us.
 Hearing it from someone other than me is important.
 The boys learn that correction is normal.

-I think something happens over a bowl of snapped peas.
-Frankly, it can happen at the dinner table, the car ride and a sink full of dishes.
+I think something happens over a bowl of snapped beans.
+Frankly, it can happen at the dinner table, the car ride and over a sink full of dishes.
 Time spent talking to each other, working together with a goal in mind is key to raising our kids in this crazy world.
-(You don’t just have to snap peas, either.)
+(You don’t just have to snap beans, either.)

 It’s all about the time spent with each other.
 Talking with each other.